ARM-software/ebbr/source/chapter4-firmware-media.rst

 LBA region occupied by firmware and have the 'Required Partition' attribute set.
-A protective partition must use a `PartitionTypeGUID` that identifies it as a firmware protective partition. (e.g., don't reuse a GUID used by non-protective partitions).
+A protective partition must use a `PartitionTypeGUID` that identifies it as a firmware protective partition. (e.g. don't reuse a GUID used by non-protective partitions).
 There are no requirements on the contents or layout of the firmware protective partition.